Sustainable Development Goals Banner

 Major Activities conducted/ policies implemented by UPES:

-- 15 students have received these scholarships.
+- 22 students have received these scholarships.

-- 900 children were provided mid-day meals
+- 900 children have received mid-day meals.

 4.3 - Lifelong learning opportunities